mattraabe/mattraabe/README.md

 </p>

 ## About me
-My passion for learning and supporting others is ever-growing and strengthens with every valuable opportunity that I experience.
+Although I lack professional experience with IT oriented roles, my passion for learning and supporting others is ever-growing and strengthens with every valuable opportunity that I experience.
 Similarly, I continuously reflect on my successes, failures, strengths, and weaknesses, further improving my ability to learn and adapt.

 I'm always looking for new and exciting ways to innovate and automate.